wanghan4034/DeepBurst/README.md

+# **Model overview**

+DeepBurst is a transformer-based framework that predicts genome-wide transcriptional bursting kinetics from promoter-proximal histone modification profiles.
+It aims to quantify how chromatin states shape bursting behavior by jointly modeling burst frequency and burst size.

+For each gene, we represent the local regulatory context using a 40 kb window centered at the transcription start site.
+ChIP–seq coverage tracks for seven canonical histone modifications spanning activating and repressive chromatin states (H3K9ac, H3K27ac, H3K4me3, H3K4me1, H3K36me3, H3K27me3, H3K9me3) are aggregated into 80 bins of 500 bp.
+A Transformer encoder then learns dependencies across genomic positions and across histone marks, producing a position-resolved regulatory embedding.

+To generate supervisory labels, gene-specific bursting parameters are inferred from matched single-cell RNA-seq data using stochastic transcription models and aligned with the corresponding histone profiles in the same cell line.
+Because capture efficiency, cell type, and inference pipelines can introduce systematic shifts in continuous kinetic estimates, we formulate prediction as a binary classification task rather than regression.
+Within each cell line, genes are labeled as high or low burst frequency and high or low burst size using median-based thresholds, yielding robust labels for training.

+The transcription-start-site–centered embedding extracted from the Transformer output is passed through fully connected layers and two parallel binary classifiers to predict burst frequency and burst size labels.
+Model training and evaluation are performed separately per cell type using fourfold chromosome-split cross-validation to prevent information leakage between training and validation sets.

+Once trained, the model supports downstream analyses including genome-wide bursting-state prediction from histone profiles, identification of informative histone marks and genomic positions, and in silico perturbation analyses that prioritize histone-signal changes predicted to shift genes between bursting states.

 # **Model Training**

 This repository provides the training pipeline for predicting transcriptional burst dynamics using histone modification features and burst labels.